 Read More: Military Drones in Africa: The New Arms Race

-It has a modular airframe structural design comprising of advanced composite and metallic hybrid structure with improved aerodynamic design.
-Some of the notable features of the Shahpar system include its autonomous take-off and landing system, a robust autopilot scheme, user friendly and a comprehensive mission planning and management software suite, reliable data links and the capability of integrating various types of EO payloads.
+It has a modular airframe structural design comprising of advanced composite and metallic hybrid structure with an improved aerodynamic design.
+Some of the notable features of the Shahpar system include its autonomous take-off and landing system, a robust autopilot scheme, user-friendly and comprehensive mission planning, and management software suite, reliable data links, and the capability of integrating various types of EO payloads.

-Shahpar-II UAV is primilarly used for target acquisition, surveillance, relief and rescue work during disaster, reconnaissance and spying.
+Shahpar-II UAV is primarily for target acquisition, surveillance, relief, and rescue work during disaster, reconnaissance, and spying.